KAMAZ - dominant trucking force at Dakar Rally

 If you’ve ever seen KAMAZ trucks in actions, you have probably seen them winning in impossible, yet everyday situations, most notably crossing fast river streams.
 The robust and powerful trucks impress everyone with their strong performance at rough terrains, but also with speed.
 As proper racing vehicles, their maximum speed exceeds 160 km/h.

 Today, KAMAZ is jointly owned by the Russian government, Daimler, Troika Dialog and European Bank for Reconstruction and Development.
-By mid-December, almost three million KAMAZ trucks were made.
+Until today, more than three million KAMAZ trucks were made.

-The most dominant truck in Dakar Rally history
+The most dominant truck manufacturer at Dakar Rally

 KAMAZ was also present in the top three in almost every year of Dakar Rally since its first win.
-Its first Dakar outing was in 1990, and the KAMAZ team participated 25 times, which essentially means that it won almost half of its Dakar entries.
+Since its debut in 1990, KAMAZ was running its trucks 27 times at Dakar Rally, so fourteen wins means that Russians had a winning ratio bigger than 50 percent.

-Three of its most dominant wins were in 2010 where a KAMAZ had won all 14 stages, and in 2013 and 2015, when their trucks won a 1-2-3.
+Three of its most dominant wins were in 2010 when KAMAZ had won all 14 stages, and in 2013 and 2015, when their trucks achieved the 1-2-3 victory.
 Since 2009, KAMAZ partnered with Red Bull, becoming a part of the biggest extreme family in the world.

 A dream team of Tatarstan’s drivers